gnodar01/ICorps-TA-Handbook/chapter1/step2/scheduleClass.md

 * Identify instructors for each week

-    * The lecture at the beginning of the class will be a Q&A on the previous weeks material, so you will want to assign the beginning of class lecturer who taught that material the previous week
+    * The lecture at the beginning of the class will be a Q&A on the previous week's material, so you will want to assign the beginning of class lecturer who taught that material the previous week

     * The end of the class lecture is on a new topic, so you will want to assign a new Teaching Team member (not the one who led the Q&A in the beginning of class).